johnbillion/user-switching/readme.md

 Switching off logs you out of your account but retains your user ID in an authentication cookie so you can switch straight back without having to log in again manually.
 It's akin to switching to no user, and being able to switch back.

 The *Switch Off* link can be found in your profile menu in the WordPress toolbar.
-Once you've switched off you'll see a *Switch back* link on the Log In screen and in the footer of your site.
+Once you've switched off you'll see a *Switch back* link in a few places:

+* In the footer of your site
+* On the Log In screen
+* In the "Meta" widget

 ### Does this plugin work with WordPress Multisite?